A project to empower Saharawi voices through music

 - Technical skills-training through sound engineering workshops, both for recording and live.

 - Setting up and running recording studios in each of the refugee camps to professional standards.
-These would be a community resource and also support current efforts to record and preserve the threatened Saharawi oral traditions, envisioned by the mission of the International Observatory for the Protection of the Cultural Heritage in the Western Sahara.
+These would be a community resource and also support current efforts to record and preserve the threatened Saharawi oral traditions as envisioned by the mission of the International Observatory for the Protection of the Cultural Heritage in the Western Sahara.

 - Stimulating international collaborations with Saharawi musicians, and strengthening their ability to promote themselves through new distribution channels.